aeternity/protocol/AENS.md

 ## Abstract

-This document describes the first draft of the AEternity Naming System, short AENS.
+This document describes the first draft of the Aeternity Naming System, short AENS.